iris-GmbH/ioa-rut955-examples/README.md

 ### License
-IRMA onAir Web is an open source project by [iris-GmbH](https://www.irisgmbh.de) that is licensed under [MIT](http://opensource.org/licenses/MIT). iris-GmbH reserves the right to change the license of future releases.
+The examples on this page are open source projects by [iris-GmbH](https://www.irisgmbh.de) that are licensed under [MIT](http://opensource.org/licenses/MIT). iris-GmbH reserves the right to change the license of future releases.